dsspasov/DSA/LinearDataStructures/README.md

 Tasks from Telerik Academy

-1. Write a program that reads from the console a sequence of positive integer numbers.
+1.Write a program that reads from the console a sequence of positive integer numbers.
 The sequence ends when empty line is entered.
 Calculate and print the sum and average of the elements of the